 - Volunteer on initiatives involving conservation, heritage, campaigns and supporting young people with the York Students in Communities programme.

-- Get involved with one of our @Work team projects (selected departments only) and gain experience linked to your degree.
+- Get involved with one of our team projects and gain experience in a specific area such as sustainability, health and care, and events and marketing.

 - Help a good cause with Raising and Giving (RAG), YUSU's fundraising activity which supports a different charity each year.